Volunteer Solutions · Insight

 Safe recruitment processes

 Safeguarding begins before a volunteer arrives.
-Safe recruitment means: obtaining and following up references that actually speak to the applicant's suitability for the role; conducting criminal record checks at the appropriate level; and making clear during recruitment that the organisation takes its safeguarding obligations seriously.
+Safe recruitment means obtaining and following up references that actually speak to the applicant's suitability for the role; conducting criminal record checks at the appropriate level (a DBS check in England and Wales, PVG scheme membership in Scotland, or AccessNI in Northern Ireland); and making clear during recruitment that the organisation takes its safeguarding obligations seriously.
 It also means training everyone involved in recruitment to recognise warning signs of someone who might misuse a volunteering position.

 Safeguarding induction for every volunteer